scandyna/MdtCMakeConfig/README.md

     self.cpp_info.libs = ["Qt5Widgets"]
 ```

-TODO: decribe how to make conan generate Qt5Config.cmake
-Or, workaround

 TODO: later, will have to generate 2 variants.
 See `PATHS "${CMAKE_CURRENT_LIST_DIR}" NO_DEFAULT_PATH`
 and `PATHS "${CMAKE_CURRENT_LIST_DIR}/.."
 NO_DEFAULT_PATH`

-# OTHER

-After calling conan install, the build directory will, of course,
-only contains 1 `Qt5Config.cmake` file.
-This is because each package describes it own.

-As result, only 1 Qt library will be defined
-(maybe QtSql, probably depends of the resolution/generation order).

-## Remember what we need

-TODO: remeber find_package() COMPONENTS syntax

-## Possible solution

-TODO: x overwrites y depends on resolution process ?

-TODO: what we should have when generated (f.ex. with CMakeDeps)

-TODO: conan component syntax and conflict of Qt5Config.cmake

 # Background